sachinkr91/api-rest-meetings/docs/CommandCenterApi.md

 var meetingUuid = "meetingUuid_example"; // String | The universally unique identifier (UUID) of the meeting of interest.
 This value is a string which contains 6 alphanumeric segments separated by dashes.

+var opts = {
+  'appName': "api_developer" // String | name of your application.
+While not required, providing an app_name improves API performance
+};

 var callback = function(error, data, response) {
   if (error) {